BATNA & Walk-Away Analysis: How Trade Terms Negotiations Stop Sliding

 5. The retailer re‑engaged.
 Final agreement: 20.5% GTN, fully conditional on +4% volume growth and 90% distribution compliance.

-Cross-lesson connection.
-Walk-away analysis is the negotiation-table expression of the Pricing L2 (break-even) opportunity-cost hurdle: if staying at the retailer's demanded GTN delivers less OP than the break-even volume loss + alternative-channel redeployment, the manufacturer fails the Pricing L2 test by staying.
-The $4.1M portfolio-wide deterrence effect is revenue-equivalent to a ~3% list-price lift at the +8.7% OP hurdle, a single-digit-weeks volume disruption that bought multi-year pricing discipline.
-The alternative-channel redeployment plan respects Pricing L3 (psychological thresholds) discipline by avoiding below-corridor promotional pricing in remaining channels, which would re-anchor the reference price and do lasting damage even after the anchor customer re-engaged.
+Cross‑lesson connection.
+Walk‑away analysis is the negotiation‑table expression of the Pricing Lesson 2 (break‑even) opportunity‑cost hurdle: if staying at the retailer's demanded GTN delivers less operating profit than the break‑even volume loss + alternative‑channel redeployment, the manufacturer fails the Pricing Lesson 2 test by staying.
+The $4.1M of portfolio‑wide deterrence is trade money that never left the gross‑sales line, so it landed on gross profit whole.
+Resist the urge to convert it into a price percentage by dividing through the +11.1% benchmark: that number is a comparator describing how hard profit reacts to price, and it converts nothing.
+The alternative‑channel redeployment plan respects Pricing Lesson 3 (psychological thresholds) discipline by avoiding below‑corridor promotional pricing in remaining channels, which would re‑anchor the reference price and do lasting damage even after the anchor customer re‑engaged.

 Practitioner insight